apache/shenyu/README.md

 # Data Caching & Data Sync

-  All data is cached ConcurrentHashMap in the JVM So it's very fast.
+  All data have been cached using ConcurrentHashMap in the JVM, so it's very fast.

   When the user is managing changes in the background,

-  Soul dynamically updates the cache by listening to the zookeeper node, websocket push,http longPull.
+  Soul dynamically updates the cache by listening to the zookeeper node, websocket push, http longPull.

   ![](https://yu199195.github.io/images/soul/soul-config-processor.png)